 Mix the rava and curds together and set aside before adding the rice flour.
 If you use only 1/4 cup then you need only 10 minutes of soaking for the rava.
 If you are using more, then you would need around 20 minutes.
 You can play around with this depending on the time available to you.

 If the curds are sour the dosa tastes better but you can make this with fresh curds.
 If you are in a cool climate then keep the curd out at night.
 It will be slightly sour by morning and perfect for the dosa.

 It is important to have the curds at room temperature.
-If you do not have time to get the curds from the chill of the refrigerator to room temperature, then take the required curds in a separate bowl and add few spoons of boiling water to it.
+If you don’t have it, then take the required curds in a separate bowl and add few spoons of boiling water to it.
 This will help increase the temperature of the curds.

-The amount of water depends on the quality of rava.
-The best test adequate water is to pour a small amount of batter on a very hot tava.
+The amount of water to be used depends on the quality of rava.
+To check if you have sufficient water is to pour a small amount of batter on a very hot tava.
 If it does not immediately form a lace like pattern, then you may need to add more water.
-But add 1-2 spoons each time to avoid excessive water in the batter.
+But only add 1-2 spoons each time so that you do not end up with excessive water in the batter.

 The tava needs to be very hot while pouring the batter.
-As soon as you pour the batter, reduce the flame slightly.
-Once you turn over the dosa reduce it to low flame.
-This will ensure the tava is not overheated and is in perfect temperature for the next dosa.
+As soon as you pour the batter, reduce the flame slightly and to low flame once you turn over the dosa.
+This will ensure the tava is not overheated and is in perfect temperature for the next dosai.

 - 1/4 cup Rava / Semolina

 - 1/4 cup Curds / Yogurt